 under which the name Sawkild has appeared include Salkeld, Salked, Salkeed, Salkelds and others.

-Another 20 words (1 lines of text) are included under the topic Early Sawkild Notables in all our PDF Extended History products and printed products wherever possible.
+.
+"He was possibly of Queen's College, Oxford, but did not graduate, and was...
+Another 150 words (11 lines of text) are included under the topic Early Sawkild Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Sawkild family moved to Ireland